-You will want to select a program that meets your academic needs and learning style.
+Students will want to select a program that meets their academic needs and learning style.
 Whitman's Partner Programs can roughly be divided into four different types:

-DIRECT ENROLLMENT - These study abroad programs provide an opportunity to enroll in a foreign university as a visiting international student and study and live alongside local students.
-(Examples: University of St Andrews and University of Otago)
+Direct Enrollment: These study abroad programs provide an opportunity to enroll in a foreign university as a visiting international student and study and live alongside local students.
+(Examples: University of St Andrews, University of East Anglia, and University of Otago).

-FIELD-BASED PROGRAMS - These study abroad programs offer courses in the natural sciences, social sciences or arts on location to small groups of students from US institutions.
+Community-based/Field-based Programs: These study abroad programs offer courses in the natural sciences, social sciences or arts on location to small groups of students from US institutions.
 Studies in field-based programs involve learning directly from the local community through participant observation, research, apprenticeships and/or internships.
-(Examples: School for International Training and The School for Field Studies)
+(Examples: School for International Training and The School for Field Studies).

-U.S. BASED PROGRAMS - Whitman also offers 4 semester-long U.S. Partner Programs in fields as diverse as: US politics (American University's Washington Semester), urban studies and professional internships (The Philadelphia Center), acting conservatory (The O'Neill Center's National Theatre Institute) and oceanography/maritime studies (SEA Semester).
+U.S. Based Programs: Whitman offers four semester-long U.S. Partner Programs in fields as diverse as: US politics (American University's Washington Semester), urban studies and professional internships (The Philadelphia Center), acting conservatory (The O'Neill Center's National Theatre Institute) and oceanography/maritime studies (SEA Semester).